futuredapp/Engineering-Handbook/ios/new-project.md

   - [ ] Change Marketing Version to `1.0.0` (only for new apps, add patch version if it is not present).
   - [ ] Change Current Project Version to `0` (only for new apps).
   - [ ] Change Versioning System to `Apple Generic`.
-- [ ] Run `bundle exec fastlane increment_build_number` to see if everything is set up correctly and automatic increments work.
+- [ ] Run `bundle exec fastlane run increment_build_number` to see if everything is set up correctly and automatic increments work.

 ## 8. Configure continuous integration

 Choose your CI service, we currently prefer Github Actions.
-We are slowly deprecating Bitrise.

 ### GitHub Actions

 Most of the configuration is already part of the [iOS project template](https://github.com/futuredapp/iOS-project-template).
 All the secrets are provided by the organization.
 If they are not available ask someone with admin permissions to provide them to your repository.

-### Bitrise

-- [ ] Create a new Bitrise app by manually inserting GitHub SSH URL.
-Use "Add own SSH" option and paste our Bitrise-dedicated GitHub SSH key (can be found in 1Password vault).
-- [ ] In Project build configuration step, select the manual one since our unified configuration will be pasted manually later.
-- [ ] Let Bitrise to setup GitHub webhooks automatically.
-- [ ] In Team tab, select `futured-bot` as the Service credential User and make sure `Futured` is the owner of the project.
-- [ ] Add Futured **Developers** group as developers to the project.
-- [ ] Instead of manually configuring the workflows using the GUI, paste the initial [bitrise.yml](attachments/bitrise.yml) file.
-- [ ] Configure Secret Environment Variables:
-	- `MATCH_PASSWORD`
-	- `APP_STORE_CONNECT_API_KEY_KEY`
-	- `APPCENTER_API_TOKEN`
-	- `DANGER_GITHUB_API_TOKEN`
-	- `SLACK_HOOK_URL`

-- [ ] Finally, run test builds on Bitrise.

 ## 9. Setup App Center

-***Note:** The app should be automatically created and submitted to App Center during step 6 by running `bundle exec fastlane enterprise` in Terminal.*
+***Note:** The app should be automatically created and submitted to App Center to your account during step 6 by running `bundle exec fastlane enterprise` in Terminal.*

 - [ ] Change owner to our organization.
 - [ ] Add all internal teams as collaborators.